 - complete an international application online;

-- provide proof of English proficiency* either by providing proof of successfully completing a comparable English composition course with a C or higher, taking the ESL Accuplacer, or taking the Test of English as a Foreign Language (TOEFL).
+- provide proof of English proficiency* by providing proof of successfully completing a comparable English course with a C or higher, placing into credit ESL or ENGL/RDLS classes through MCC’s placement test, scoring into college-level English through the SAT or ACT, or taking the ESL Accuplacer, or taking the Test of English as a Foreign Language (TOEFL).
 The applicant is responsible for making early arrangements for the test via online registration at www.ets.org or writing to:

 Educational Testing Service

 Official test results must be sent to MCC via TOEFL institutional code number 9621.